An energy-based coupling approach to nonlocal interface problems: Numerical Results

-where $g_1$ and $g_2$ are the volume constraints of the nonlocal problem, defined in equation \eqref{vol_constr_1D}.
-The right hand side for the nonlocal problem is the same given to the local problem just described.
-To assess $\delta$-convergence, we fix a value of $h$ associated with a fine enough grid and progressively half $\delta_1$ and $\delta_2$, as $\|u_{N,h} - u_{L} \|_{L^2(\Omega\cup\widetilde\Gamma)}$ is monitored, where $u_{N,h}$ is the finite element nonlocal solution associated with a grid of size $h$ and the norm is taken over $\Omega\cup\widetilde\Gamma$.
+\paragraph{Convergence to the local limit} To assess $\delta$-convergence, we consider a fine mesh with fixed size $h=2^{-12}$ and progressively halve $\delta_1$ and $\delta_2$, as $\|u_{N,h} - u_{L} \|_{L^2(\Omega\cup\widetilde\Gamma)}$ is monitored.
+Here, $u_{N,h}$ is the finite element nonlocal solution associated with the grid of size $h$.
+Since, in correspondence of the fine grid, the error $\|u_{L,h} - u_{L} \|_{L^2(\Omega)}$ between the numerical solution $u_{L,h}$ of problem \eqref{poissonSys} and the analytic solution $u_L$ is of order $10^{-9}$, we use $u_L$ in place of $u_{L,h}$ because we expect the discretization error to be negligible compared to the $\delta$ error.
 Note that from now on we drop the dependence of the norms on the domain.
-For these tests, we consider four different choices of kernels.\\ {\bf{Kernel 1}}: